joehahn/spark-one-off/README.md

 ### Spark Job:

-This repo's main goal is to template the workflow described above: have Spark perform a computation on an EMR cluster and export its output to S3 where it is later be queried and visualized by a Jupyter dashboard.
-Having the EMR cluster terminate after the spark job completes, with its output stored in S3, also keeps compute costs very low.
+This repo's main goal is to template the workflow just described: have Spark perform a computation on an EMR cluster and export its output to S3 where it is later be queried and visualized by a Jupyter dashboard.
 This line in the piggyback script generates the mock XO dataset:

         /emr/miniconda2/bin/python ./make_training_data.py

 which also labels each record in the XO dataset as a member of the green X, red O, or blue B background classes, depending upon where each record's x,y coordinates